-Use turn signals to warn others of your turn.

-Slow down smoothly, change gears as needed to keep power, but do not coast unsafely.
+- •Use turn signals to warn others of your turn. - Slow down smoothly, change gears as needed to keep power, but do not coast in an unsafe manner.
 Unsafe coasting occurs when your vehicle is out of gear (clutch depressed or gearshift in neutral) for more than the length of your vehicle.